acbacavalcanti/acbacavalcanti/README.md

 🐾 A veterinarian diving into the world of technology.
 I'll be sharing my journey and learnings<br>
 🌱 Currently focused on learning HTML, CSS, and JavaScript.<br>
 📚 Actively studying and open to projects that broaden my skills and experience.<br>
-💻 Passionate about exploring the intersections of technology, education, and animal health.<br>
+💻 Passionate about exploring the intersections of technology, education and animal health.<br>
 ✉️ Feel free to connect with me here!<br>

 <!-- Badges from https://github.com/Ileriayo/markdown-badges